Skip to content

 Finally, UXPressia is another purpose-built software solution that uses customer personas and journey maps in tandem to create a storyboard with commentary, quotes, problems, and customer experiences at each point in their journey.

-Collecting customer feedback is a key part of your customer journey mapping process.
+Collecting customer feedback is a key part of your customer journey analysis process.
 To find out more about how you can use your customers' opinions to understand them – and your business – better, get in touch with a member of our team.

 Founded in 2010, Feefo is a ratings and reviews platform that collects reliable and constructive reviews for thousands of clients worldwide.
 We only send invitations to verified customers to ask them to leave a review, so consumers can learn how people like them feel about different products and services.
 And companies can truly discover what they’re doing right, and where they can improve.
 This allows Feefo’s clients to create transparent, trusted relationships and deliver exceptional services that their customers can depend on - every time.